srk-ullagallu/notes/docker-k8s/docker/Day-2.md

 ✅ **Multi-stage builds keep images lightweight.**
 ✅ **Cache busting should be managed carefully** to avoid unnecessary rebuilds.

-### **Docker Volumes (Simple Explanation)**

-#### **1. Bind Mounts**
-- Maps a specific directory from the host machine to the container.
-- Changes made in the container reflect on the host and vice versa.
-- Used when the container needs direct access to host files.
-- Example: `docker run -v /host/path:/container/path my-app`

-#### **2. Named Volumes**
-- Managed by Docker and stored in `/var/lib/docker/volumes/`.
-- Not tied to a specific host path, making it easier to manage and share between containers.
-- Best for **persistent storage** across container restarts.
-- Example: `docker volume create my_volume`

-#### **3. Anonymous Volumes**
-- Similar to named volumes but without a specific name.
-- Docker automatically assigns a random name.
-- Used when temporary storage is needed without manual management.
-- Example: `docker run -v /container/path my-app` (without specifying a host path or volume name).

 ### **Docker Networking**
 Enable communication between containers or expose a container for external access over the internet.
 #### **1. Bridge Network (Single Host)**